doabayomi/alx-low_level_programming/0x09-static_libraries/README.md

 ## Description
-This is the introductory project into static libraries in C. Well let's hope this goes well :worried:
+This is the introductory project into static libraries in C. This was quite easy :smile: :smile: :smile:

+## Files
+`create_static_lib.sh` creates a static library called `liball.h` in the current directory from all the .c files.